johnmogi/ansible_terraform_azure/agenda.md

 Sela week 6 starts with a bang, trying to recover and upgrade ansible_terraform_azure

+how to change variables on enviroment? for instance var.machine 2 staging | 3 prod or size                   = "Standard_b2s"

 connect nsg to nic to vm

 load balancer no health probes